 - Look into your car before getting in, noticing if anything is disturbed or out of place.
 Once inside lock all doors and keep windows rolled up.

-- Drive well traveled, brightly lit roads and never pick up a hitchhiker.
+- Never pick up a hitchhiker.

 - If you suspect you are being followed, drive to an open business to seek help.
 If you fear leaving your car, sound the horn repeatedly.
 If someone stops to help, stay in your car and ask them to call for help for you.